 What Software Do Proofreaders Use?

 What Software Do Proofreaders Use?
-(A Brief Look)
+(An Overview)

 Basic Software for Proofreaders